chadhs/ccclock/README.md

 ## Development Mode

+**Note:** When doing full stack development, start the ring server first and start figwheel last (via emacs or terminal).

 ### Set Environment Variables & Secrets

 Copy the example file, and update the values; this file is ignored by git for safety.